Loss of Appetite

-- Eat high calorie snacks such as peanut butter, cheese, ice cream, puddings, nuts, trail mix, breakfast bars, cereal, yogurt, cottage cheese, deviled and hard-boiled eggs.
+- Eat high-calorie snacks such as peanut butter, cheese, ice cream, puddings, nuts, trail mix, breakfast bars, cereal, yogurt, cottage cheese, deviled and hard-boiled eggs.

-- Make a smoothie with fruit and ice cream or yogurt (Greek yogurt is even higher in protein than regular yogurt!).
+- Make a smoothie with fruit and ice cream or yogurt.
+Greek yogurt is even higher in protein than regular yogurt.

-- Keep snacks readily available to nibble on.
+- Keep snacks nearby to nibble on.

 - Go to a buffet and sample different foods.

-Eat when you are the have the most hunger
+Eat when you have the most hunger

 Soft foods and liquids

 Soft and smooth foods are easier to eat and digest when you don't feel well.
-Try to choose soft foods that are also high in calories such as: casseroles, stews, macaroni and cheese, hearty and creamy soups, eggs, pancakes, waffles, French toast, mashed potatoes, pasta dishes, puddings and ice cream.
+Try to choose soft foods that are also high in calories such as casseroles, stews, macaroni and cheese, hearty and creamy soups, eggs, pancakes, waffles, french toast, mashed potatoes, pasta dishes, puddings, and ice cream.

-Eat high calorie foods first
+Eat high-calorie foods first

 - At meals, eat the foods with the most calories first.
-Start with the protein foods (meat, chicken, and fish).
+Start with protein foods (meat, chicken, and fish).
 Then eat the starches (potatoes, pasta).
 Then eat the vegetables last.